amindadgar/amindadgar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-#### I'm amin and currently I'm senior student of computer software engineering.
+#### I'm Mohammad Amin and currently I'm senior student of computer software engineering.
 I have worked as an android native programmer (with kotlin) and done some backend projects with node js in the past. <br>
 At the time I am working on two projects.
 One is my bachelor thesis and it aims using of datamining methods to classify cloth images. <br>
 The second that I'm working on it in my spare time is an IoT project and It is based on node-red platform. <br>